 A downside of official news sites is that the content is written by reporters who by definition, report a different side of a story to those who create the event or are directly affected by it.
 We all hear of plenty of situations where ‘the media got it all wrong’ not just from celebrities, but from industry leaders in various industries.

 On Oilpro.com, many of the blogs and reports get written by industry insiders and primary sources.
 This insider slant is different from when a reporter approaches them as a ‘source’.
-It’s easy to find news and opinion that’s written by those who make the news or are very close to the developments in the oil fields or on the rigs themselves.
+On Oilpro, it’s easy to find news and opinion that’s written by those who make the news.
+(Or are very close to the developments in the oil fields or on the rigs).

 Another problem with many of the mainstream news websites are the rowdy comments sections.
 These comments tend to get dominated by trolls, the clueless, and those with a political agenda.
 An actual company or industry representative would be fearless and foolish to get caught in that kind of crossfire.

 On Oilpro.com the comments section is often just as informative, and sometimes far more entertaining than the post itself.
 There is a hardcore of passionate, experienced and intelligent people who spend their spare time for the betterment of the industry.
 (You know who you are, thank you!
 Oh and thanks for visiting my humble blog post too.
 Cheers).

-If you want real oil and gas industry news from bonafide experts and to then have the information fact checked and debated below in the comments section, there is no other place online to do this as far as I’m aware.
+Want real oil and gas industry news from bonafide experts?
+Then, have the information fact-checked and debated below in the comments section!
+There’s no other place online to do this as far as I’m aware.

 I often see Oilpro getting referred to as LinkedIn for the oil industry, and I think that this is a good analogy.
 Perhaps a more accurate definition would be: